WhoTargetsMe/ad-transparency-standards/implement.md

 ### `spending/details`

 - `SPENDING_NOT_DISCLOSED`: Default value.
 - `SPENDING_TOTAL`: The exact amount spent on the ad.
+- `SPENDING_BUDGET`: The total budget for the ad at time of creation
 - `SPENDING_LOWER_BOUND`: The lower bound of spending on the ad (e.g. $500).
 - `SPENDING_UPPER_BOUND`: The higher bound of spending on the ad (e.g. $600).